 And if you’re really disciplined, you could use a rewards credit cards to earn something in return for your spending, but you must pay it off each month to avoid interest.
 The easiest way to make this method work for you is by setting spending limits.

-Creating a budget to achieve your financial goals doesn’t have to be a grueling exercise.
-By following these steps, you’ll be on your way to mastering your money.
+Making a budget doesn’t have to be a grueling exercise.
+By following these budgeting tips, you’ll be on your way to mastering your money.
 And don’t forget to tweak your numbers as your goals or needs change.